The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Discussion Implications

 \subsection{Broader lessons: Explainable and Responsible AI}

 Our work has broader implications beyond the immediate design of XAI systems, especially around the discourse of responsible and explainable AI.
-Below we share three main takeaways—how the perceptual differences have knock-on effects that require a sociotechnical approach, how our insights can help re-imagine AI education, and how our insights can mitigate potential harmful manipulation with explanations.
+Below, we share three main takeaways—how, despite best intentions, unanticipated negative consequences can emerge from AI-generated explanations \& what we can do about it, how our insights can help re-imagine AI education, and how our insights can reframe how we operationalize AI adoption.

-First, our work illustrates that \textit{merely producing well-designed explanations is not enough to guarantee people would perceive them as designed}--- the same explanation can lead to divergent experiences between groups.
-Perception drives action, and misplaced perceptions (e.g., over-reliance on numbers) can lead to negative effects such as inappropriate user trust in AI systems.
-Such misalignments can add to disparity and inequities in XAI design.
+First, our findings illustrate \textit{how despite best intentions, unsuspecting negative effects of AI-generated explanations can emerge} (e.g., unwarranted faith in numbers in ~\ref{sec:faith_num}).
+This is an instance of an \textbf{Explainability Pitfall} (EP)---``\textit{unanticipated} negative downstream effects from adding AI explanations that emerge even when there is \textit{no intention} to manipulate anyone''~\cite{ehsan2021explainability}.
+EPs are different from \textit{dark patterns}, where there is an \textit{intent} to deceive the user~\cite{brignull2015dark}.
+Recall that in our study design, we had no intention of deceiving anyone.
+While dark patterns have been explored in XAI (e.g., ~\cite{chromik2019dark, eiband2018bringing}), \textit{EPs are severely under-explored}.
+This paper sheds important light on this under-explored space.

-The solution to the potential disparity should neither be on expecting every user to perfectly understand AI systems nor does it lie {\em solely} in “opening” the opaque-box of AI in more creative ways.
-Our problems are sociotechnical: AI systems do not exist in vacuums.
-They are situated in environments and are inherently sociotechnical in nature.
-Thus, we can take advantage of the organizational affordances to address issues around explainability.
-For example, recent work on Social Transparency exhibits how incorporating things outside the model, such as the socio-organizational context, into the decision-making process can augment the holistic explainability of AI systems~\cite{ehsan2021expanding}.
-More importantly, we can introduce reliable and trustworthy AI behavior through value-sensitive practices and organizational infrastructure (e.g., audits, independent oversight, safety practices, etc.).
-In short, even the “perfect” explanation cannot solve all the problems around explainability; we need to take a sociotechnically informed approach.
+For mitigation strategies, given EPs are often a consequence of \textit{uncritical acceptance}~\cite{ehsan2021explainability}, we can \textit{shift} our explanation design philosophy to emphasize \textit{critical reflection} (as opposed to acceptance) during interpretation of explanations.
+This aligns with Human-centered XAI work that advocates engendering trust via~\textit{reflection}~\cite{ehsan2020human}.
+Langer et al.~\cite{langer1978mindlessness} point out that people are likely to accept explanations without conscious attention if no effortful thinking is required from them.
+In Kahneman’s dual-process theory~\cite{kahneman2011thinking} terms, this means that if we do not invoke mindful and deliberative (system 2) thinking with explanations, we increase the likelihood of uncritical consumption.
+To trigger mindfulness, Langer et al.~\cite{langer1978mindlessness} recommend designing for “effortful responses” or “thoughtful responding.”
+We can utilize design interventions highlighted in Sec.~\ref{sec:mitigation strategies_6.2} such as Cognitive Forcing Functions and using Seamful XAI strategies.